-Frequently, parents are slammed with a terrible situation: their child is up for school discipline, such as expulsion or suspension, for possession or sales of controlled substances, aka drugs.
+Frequently, parents are can face a terrible situation: a student is up for school discipline, such as expulsion or suspension, for possession or sales of controlled substances, aka drugs.
 This can be devastating for a family, and a student facing punishment.

 Controlled Substances are generally defined in the California Health and Safety Codes §11053-§11058.
 You can read this code at your leisure (maybe when you want to fall asleep) but it covers all the usual suspects, such as cocaine, cannabis/marijuana, heroine, ecstasy, speed, etc., and prescribed substances, such as Ritalin, Codeine, Oxycodone and other medications.

 Students are prohibited from carrying, storing, ingesting, passing along, or selling (etc.) controlled substances.
 If a student is caught doing any of the above by a school, they will usually, at a minimum, be suspended.
 The student may also be placed up for expulsion, even on a first offense.